Moon Take a Hike Portland

 Portland and its surroundings are home to some of the most spectacular scenery in the West—it is a hiker’s paradise.
 Because of the abundance of unrivaled scenery around the city, hiking in Portland is more than just a trek around the town.
 Outdoor expert and Portlandite Barbara I. Bond shows you the best hikes in and around Portland.
 All hikes within the guide take less than 2 hours to reach by car, with details on public transportation options and clear directions on how to reach the trailhead.
-Theresa has compiled lists of her favorite hikes including:

 Let Barbara show you all the worthwhile hikes, from short, flat routes suitable for families to day-long, steep treks for more advanced hikes.
 Each hike profile contains practical information including point-by-point trail navigation, contact information, facilities, fees, parking instructions, and an easy-to-use map for each trail.
 From the 70-miles of trails in Forest Park, through the alpine meadows of the Cascades, up to the highest peak of Mt.
 Hood, your trip begins with Moon Take a Hike Portland.

 What’s inside Moon Take a Hike Portland